anurag2345/sample/README.md

 ### Part A: Steps for Dialogflow
 1. Goto project root floder and zip the folder agent-human-handoff-nodejs/spring_camp-intents `zip -r spring_camp-intents.zip agent-human-handoff-nodejs/spring_camp-intents`
-2. Log in to the [Dialogflow Console](https://console.api.ai).
+1. Log in to the [Dialogflow Console](https://console.api.ai).
-3. Create a new agent using the dropdown at the top of the left hand menu, next to the gear icon.
+1. Create a new agent using the dropdown at the top of the left hand menu, next to the gear icon.
 If the menu is not visible, click the icon with three horizontal lines to open it.
-4. Type a name for your agent.
+1. Type a name for your agent.
+Any name will work, but `agent-human-handoff-sample` is suggested.
-5. Click `Save` to save the project, and wait for it to complete.
+1. Click `Save` to save the project, and wait for it to complete.
-6. Click the gear icon near the top of the menu to see the project settings.
+1. Click the gear icon near the top of the menu to see the project settings.
-7. Click the `Export and Import` tab.
+1. Click the `Export and Import` tab.
-8. Click `RESTORE FROM ZIP`.
+1. Click `RESTORE FROM ZIP`.
 Follow the directions to restore intents and entities from the spring_camp-intents.zip file we just created.

 ### Part B: Steps for Node.js
 1. Download and install nodejs by following instructions on [nodejs website](https://nodejs.org)
-2. Ensure at least Node.js v6.9.1 is installed.
+1. Ensure at least Node.js v6.9.1 is installed.
-3. Within the repo directory, type `npm install` to install all of the project's dependencies.
+1. Within the repo directory, type `npm install` to install all of the project's dependencies.
-4. To connect to your agent, you will need your Dialogflow client access token.
+1. To connect to your agent, you will need your Dialogflow client access token.
 To obtain it, open the project you created in *Part A* in the Dialogflow console.
 Click the gear icon near the top of the menu to see the project settings.
 Copy the `Client access token` from the `API keys` section of the `General` tab.
-5. Set this value for variable `DIALOG_FLOW_APIAI_ACCESS_TOKEN` in file config.js.
+1. Set this value for variable `DIALOG_FLOW_APIAI_ACCESS_TOKEN` in file config.js.
-6. To start the server, enter `npm start` from within the repo root directory.
+1. To start the server, enter `npm start` from within the repo root directory.
-7. You should see the text `Listening on *:3000`.
+1. You should see the text `Listening on *:3000`.
 The server is now ready to use.

 **Note:** If you see the error `Error: listen EADDRINUSE :::3000` when starting the server, there is already a process listening on port 3000 on your system.
 Identify and close that process, or edit `app.js`